Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 1. Study how developers currently interact with training questions and answers.
 2. Research best database structures for separate storage.
 3. Define rules for when users can access answers.

+#### **Functional Requirements:**
+1. The system shall store training questions in a separate database table from answers.
+2. The system shall allow users to access training questions without answers by default.
+3. The system shall include a toggle option that lets users view or hide answers when reviewing training questions.